 This documentation is intended for the Avada development team and web developers using Avada.
-It explains the process of maintaining the compatibility of the Fusion Builder with WPML, which is done by updating the language configuration file.
+It explains the process of maintaining the compatibility of the Avada Builder with WPML, which is done by updating the language configuration file.

 As you already know, these modules generate shortcodes, which wrap the content.
 You can see an example of this in the following image:

 To translate the page, click on the plus icon found in the language meta-box on the top right.

 This will take you to the Translation Editor screen, where you can translate your page.
 Fill in your translated text, and choose Translation is complete for each field, then click on the Save & Close button.